1 – What is the Alien Gospel?

 There is a fine line here, and a need to balance the desire to look outward (exploring new horizons like UFOs, outer space, etc.) and the urgent need to look inward, to consolidate and work on the challenges that lie on our doorstep (our planet’s critical state: the possibility of nuclear war, pollution of the environment, upcoming food and water crises, and so on).

 Now what about the hybrid procreation theories?
 Recent discoveries in DNA biotechnology and gene manipulation have given some impetus to these ideas about demons trying to intervene in this area in order to corrupt the gene structure of mankind.
-But it does seem a bit of a stretch to think that this has potential to cause the extinction of mankind.
+But it does seem a bit of a stretch to think that this has potential to cause the extinction of the human race.

 Jesus did predict that “unless those days were shortened, no flesh would be saved.”
 (Matthew 24:22) Most likely, this Scripture is referring to mankind’s capacity to destroy himself through warfare and his weapons of war.
 And we may conjecture too that the expulsion of Satan’s forces from the celestial into the earthly realm at that time makes the possibility of massive annihilation all the more likely.